Important information how to deal with COVID-19 at our university Updated on 25 February 2021

 You can travel to Germany if you have a valid visa, flight tickets, all of the necessary documents, and you have secured accommodation.
 Please let us know in advance when you will be arriving, by sending an email to our International Office: firstname.lastname@example.org.
 We will support and advise you.

-If you come from a risk area, you will have to go into self-isolation for 14 days and are not supposed leave your room.
+If you come from a risk area, you will have to go into self-isolation, which means you are not allowed to leave your room.

 To enter Germany, you need four important documents: